 Ta-Nehisi Coates is a national correspondent for The Atlantic.
 His book Between the World and Me won the National Book Award in 2015.
 Coates is the recipient of a MacArthur Fellowship.
 He lives in New York City with his wife and son.

-The Center for Africana Studies is dedicated to fostering a deeper understanding of the peoples of Africa, their disapora and the impact of this diaspora on humanity.
-Through its research, academic initiative and public programming, the Center’s work seeks to explore the profound ways in which African peoples have functioned on a global scale and how their experiences have resonated around the world throughout history.
+The Center for Africana Studies is dedicated to fostering a deeper understanding of the peoples of Africa, their diaspora and the impact of this diaspora on humanity.
+Through its research, academic initiatives and public programming, the Center’s work seeks to explore the profound ways in which African peoples have functioned on a global scale and how their experiences have resonated around the world throughout history.